Self Service Passport Control

 What personal data do we process?

-The Royal Netherlands Marechaussee processes the following data during automated passport control:
+The Royal Netherlands Marechaussee processes the following personal data for automatic passport control:

-• Personal data from the travel document (full name, date and place of birth, nationality, sex, height, signature, document reference number, citizen service number (BSN) or similar personal number, country of issue, validity date).
+• Personal data from the travel document: Full name, date and place of birth, nationality, gender, height, signature, document number, citizen service number (BSN) or a similar personal number, country of issue, and validity date.

-You will only provide your personal data to the Royal Netherlands Marechaussee in the SSPC eGates if you choose to do so voluntarily.
-If you do not wish to provide biometric personal data, you can choose to cross the border by going through manual border control without facial recognition.
-You will, however, still be required to provide the other personal data there.
+You provide your personal data to the Royal Netherlands Marechaussee in the SSPC eGates voluntarily.
+If you do not wish to provide biometric personal data, you can choose to cross the border via manual control without facial comparison.
+However, other personal data will still be required.
+For travellers under the scope of EES, after its launch, biometric data will also be mandatory at manual border control.

-If you choose to cross the border via SSPC, your personal data will be processed due to necessity for the fulfilment of a task of substantial public interest, namely carrying out border control as assigned to the Royal Netherlands Marechaussee in Section 4, subsection 1 under f of the Police Act 2012, Section 46, subsection 1 under a of the Aliens Act 2000 and Article 8 of the Schengen Borders Code.
+If you choose to cross the border via SSPC, your personal data will be processed due to the necessity for the fulfilment of a task of substantial public interest, namely carrying out border control as assigned to the Royal Netherlands Marechaussee under Section 4(1)(f) of the Police Act 2012, Section 46(1)(a) of the Aliens Act 2000, and Article 8 of the Schengen Borders Code.

 What do we use your personal data for?

-In SSPC, your personal data will be used for border control by means of facial recognition.
-An algorithm compares a live photo of your face to the photo in your travel document to verify your identity.
+In SSPC, your personal data will be used for border control through facial comparison.
+An algorithm compares a live photo of your face with the photo in your travel document to verify your identity.

-Your personal data are also used for all regular border control, as required by the Schengen Borders Code.
-This includes verifying the authenticity and validity of your travel document, as well as checking national and European police databases.
+Your personal data are also used for all regular border control processes, as required by the Schengen Borders Code and the EES Regulation.
+This includes verifying the authenticity and validity of your travel document and checking national and European police databases.

-Your personal data will not be sold, leased or used for any other commercial purpose.
-Your personal data will not be shared with third parties, unless required or permitted by relevant legal requirements.
+Your personal data will not be sold, leased, or used for any other commercial purposes.
+Personal data will not be shared with third parties unless required or permitted by relevant legal regulations.

 How and for how long do we store your personal data?

-The Royal Netherlands Marechaussee has taken appropriate and organisational measures to protect personal data.
-We use an integrated security system made up of physical, informational and human security measures.
+The Royal Netherlands Marechaussee has taken appropriate technical and organisational measures to protect your personal data.
+We use an integrated security system made up of physical, informational, and personnel security measures.
 The full set of security measures is detailed in the Defence Security Policy.

 Your personal data will be stored for a maximum of 24 hours after you have crossed the border, after which they will be destroyed.

-Your personal data will be stored for longer than 24 hours only when necessary to carry out criminal investigations or any other police tasks.
-In that case, the Police Data Act applies instead of the GDPR.
+Personal data will only be stored for longer than 24 hours when necessary to carry out criminal investigations or other police tasks.
+In those cases, the Police Data Act applies instead of the GDPR.

-Only very rarely, personal data from SSPC will be kept for longer than 24 hours for the purpose of research to verify the correct and ethical functioning of the system's algorithm.
+Only in rare cases, personal data from SSPC will be stored for longer than 24 hours for research purposes to verify the correct and ethical functioning of the system’s algorithm.
 This only concerns the personal data strictly necessary for such research.
-In addition, this data will remain subject to the security measures of the Defence Security Policy and the personal data will be destroyed as soon as possible.
+In addition, this data will remain subject to the security measures of the Defence Security Policy and will be destroyed as soon as possible.

 Processors

 Personal data in SSPC may be processed by the following organisations on behalf of the Royal Netherlands Marechaussee.
-Processing agreements have been concluded with these organisations, which oblige them to abide by the terms of the Royal Netherlands Marechaussee in accordance with this privacy statement.
+Processing agreements have been concluded with these organisations, obliging them to abide by the terms of the Royal Netherlands Marechaussee in accordance with this privacy statement:

 • Schiphol Netherlands B.V. (processor)

-• Vision-Box Soluçoes de Visao por Computador, S.A. (sub-processor and supplier)
+• Vision-Box Soluçoes de Visao por Computador S.A. (sub-processor & supplier)

 What are your rights?